Deploy Secure Mesh Site v2 in GCP (ClickOps)

 - Click Deploy to create the VM.

-In Distributed Cloud Console, you can either download the node image file or copy its image name.
+This method is optional and can be used if you are not deploying directly from GCP Marketplace.
 The image file can be used to create multiple nodes in the same GCP region.

 -